Erasmus+ and Swansea University

 Swansea University is committed to comprehensive internationalisation, evidenced through action, to infuse international and comparative perspectives throughout the University’s teaching, research, and knowledge transfer activity.
-Our ambition is to be to within the top 200 universities worldwide by 2017.
+Our ambition is to be to within the top 200 universities worldwide.
 Continued internationalisation of our activities in a holistic way will allow us to extend our global reach to help achieve this.

 In terms of governance, the strategy and its effective implementation is overseen by a Strategic Management Group for Internationalisation which is chaired by the Pro Vice Chancellor for Internationalisation.
 Mechanisms have been put in place to ensure that ownership of internationalisation objectives are embedded institution-wide in order to produce effective results with beneficial reach to all areas of the University.

 The first objective of the our Internationalisation strategy, which relates to the theme of partnerships, underpins the other three objectives and is a key element of the University’s approach.
 The University recognises that different partnerships will have different functions but is seeking to ensure that all are active, in line with the University’s strategic priorities and fit-for-purpose.
 In selecting partners, we look primarily for teaching and/or research synergies and complementarities, common goals and a common approach.
 Some partnerships will be multi-dimensional and institution-wide covering teaching, research, staff and student mobility across a range of subject areas.
 Others will be niche and linked to a specific academic subject or area of research or teaching.
 Geographically, we work with partners from a wide range of countries around the world; priority regions include Europe, the US, China, India, Latin America, the Middle East and sub-Saharan Africa.
 We are particularly interesting in creating networks where appropriate, forming tri-lateral or multi-lateral links, thereby pooling knowledge and expertise from around the world.